Why wolverines need research, community science and intact habitat to survive

 In November, Y2Y and Wildsight held 13 events across southeastern B.C., showing the documentary ‘Chasing a Trace’ and giving presentations on the latest wolverine research.
 We wanted to raise awareness while also giving people the chance to share concerns about wolverine management.
 The tour reached more than 1,300 people, resulting in more than 900 postcards written to the B.C. government in support of wolverine conservation.

-“At each event, we asked people to write down why they care about wolverines and wild places and ask decision-makers to take action on habitat protection,” says Nadine Raynolds, Y2Y’s Columbia Headwaters program manager.
+“At each event, we asked people to write down why they care about wolverines and wild places and ask decision-makers to take action on habitat protection,” says Nadine Raynolds, Y2Y’s Upper Columbia program manager.

 “My favorite part of the evening was when nearly 100 people would take the time to hand-write their postcards.
 The room would go quiet and there was a great sense of care and community.”